 Expanding your business to sell internationally is a big step for any company.
 It brings with it endless possibilities – a new market, more customers, less reliance on one country – it can be a solid business plan for many ecommerce entrepreneurs.

-We’re going to share four global pricing strategies that influence shopper behavior in an international e-commerce environment.
+We’re going to share four tactics as part of global pricing strategies that influence shopper behavior in an international e-commerce environment.
 But first, let’s take a look at the modern consumer.

 What today’s shopper wants

-To put it mildly, they want it all.
 Millennials have much less discretionary income than their parents.
-Yes, they want personalization, the perfect customer service, the fastest shipping possible, etc. But, the problem is, they want it all at the best price and they’re not about to compromise on that.
+Like all consumers, they want personalization, the perfect customer service, the fastest shipping possible, etc. But, the problem is, they want it all at the best price, and they’re not about to compromise on that – because their growing wealth disparity from previous generations means they simply can’t afford to.

-However, they are willing to share personal data in exchange for personalized shopping experiences and personalized offers.
-Your job is to collect and analyze this data and integrate your findings into decision-making.
+However, they are willing to share personal data if they feel that it is being used fairly and safely – for example, personalized shopping experiences and personalized offers.
+You can therefore collect and analyze this data and integrate your findings into decision-making.

 So, let’s take a closer look at 4 global pricing tactics that correspond to the modern consumer.